tillt/docker-kdc/README.md

 ##config
 Shows relevant configuration information.

+##test
+Checks if the KDC is reachable and accepting connections.

 ##shellinit
 Renders the environment variables needed for using the KDC.
 KRB5_CONFIG points towards the temporary configuration file.
 KRB5_KTNAME points towards the temporary keytab file.